gogetdata/ggd-recipes/docs/source/index.rst

 ggd Use Case
 ============

-Lets say you you need to align some sequence(s) to the human reference genome for an analysis you are doing.
+You need to align some sequence(s) to the human reference genome for a given analysis.
 You will need to find and download the correct reference genome from one of the sites that hosts it and make sure it is the correct genome build.
 You will then need to sort and index the reference genome before you can use it.